farcloser/godolint/README.md

 ## Relationship with hadolint

-All hadolint rules declarations are automatically generated, and we fully support everything hadolint does.
+godolint is a faithful port of hadolint to Go.
+Rule declarations and tests are automatically generated from hadolint's Haskell source.

+**Current status:**
-All unit tests are automatically converted to go tests.
+- All unit tests are automatically converted to Go tests
+- Rule metadata (code, severity, message) matches hadolint exactly
+- Ongoing work to implement remaining rules

+**Project philosophy:**
-godolint has no intention whatsover in fragmenting the community, and we consider hadolint the upstream for rules definitions and baseline tests:
+- hadolint is the upstream for rule definitions and baseline tests
-* we will regularly match evolutions of hadolint
+- We have no intention of fragmenting the community
-* any request for new **core** rules must go through hadolint
+- New **core** rule requests should go through hadolint
+- We will regularly sync with hadolint's evolution

 ## SDK API